iapucp/chana-library/README.md

 chana is a Python library of various NLP tools for the Shipibo-Konibo.
 Some of these tools can be reused on other peruvian indigenous and/or highly agglutinative languages.
-It is built on top of scikit-learn and distributed under MIT license.
+It is built on top of scikit-learn, python-crfsuite and distributed under MIT license.

 Chana has various NLP tools such as: